sheriecarter/public-library-app/2_library_users.md

 ## Authorization

 Let's say that in order to visit a `users#show` page you have to be logged in.
-We'll use a special `before_action` to check for this.
+You could use a special `before_action` to check for this.

 ```ruby
 class UsersController < ApplicationController